Barton Corridor

 Roughness: Low

-What it means: This trail is mostly Concrete.
-A notable share is unclassified (27%).
+This trail is mostly Concrete.
+A notable share is not mapped (27%).
 You will also encounter asphalt (11%).
 Generally comfortable for most dogs.

 Best forstrollersroad bikesquick walks